nginx/unit-docs/source/configuration.rst

    <https://www.json.org/json-en.html>`_).

-Unit uses the :program:`njs` library to evaluate template expressions and substitute their values at runtime.
-As the snippet above suggests, templates can refer to the following request properties as variables:
+Unit uses the :program:`njs` library to evaluate template expressions and substitute their values at runtime; the library ships with the :ref:`official packages <installation-precomp-pkgs>` or can be :ref:`built from source
+<source-njs>`.
+As the snippet above suggests, templates can refer to the
+following request properties as variables:

 .. list-table::
    :header-rows: 1